 At rest a tendon has a wavy configuration.
 As the tendon is stretched it starts to lose this wavy-ness.
 If it stretches less than 4% of its length–within the limit of most everyday loads–the fibers rebound like an elastic and can regain their original configuration.
 At a strain level between 4 and 8 percent the collagen fibers start to slide past each other and the cross-links fail, forming microtears.
 At stretch levels greater than 8 percent macroscopic rupture can occurs.
 6

-Due to its size and strength, the rupture of a healthy Achilles tendon is considered unlikely despite the high demands on it.
-Researchers are discovering that the tissue of ruptured tendons show signs of degeneration and weakening, processes that were occurring prior to the complete rupture.4
+Due to its size and strength, the rupture of a healthy Achilles tendon is considered unlikely even under heavy loads.
+Researchers have found that ruptured tendons often show signs of chronic degeneration.4

 Why good tendons go bad